Khushal-Me/Khushal-Me/README.md

 ## 🛠️ Projects
 I've worked on various projects demonstrating my skills in programming languages and frameworks.
-These range from web applications using Django to Java-based utilities, from multiplayer games with network programming to algorithm implementations.
-My projects showcase my ability to work with front-end and back-end technologies, implement data structures and algorithms, and integrate security features like encryption.
+My projects showcase my ability to work with front-end and back-end technologies, implement data structures and algorithms, and integrate AI features.

 For detailed information and to try specific projects, check out my GitHub repositories!